 The answer to that question depends on who you ask!
 I do not find driving GTSR scary, but I do not have a fear of heights and have driven the road many, many times.

-Because sections of the road are very exposed, others very narrow, and some a combination of the two, it can be scary!
+Because sections of the road are very exposed, others are very narrow, and some area a combination of the two, it can be scary!
 The driver shouldn’t expect to take in quite as much scenery as the passengers will.
 It’s really important to pay attention to the road when the consequence of getting distracted is driving off a cliff!

 Is Four Wheel Drive Required?